 - Decent Star Wars story

 - Split between three games

 The Oculus Quest has a vast and growing library of games.
-Whether you're old, young, an experienced gamer, or completely new to VR, there's a title that you can enjoy.
-Developers have done an excellent job supporting the Oculus Quest.
-As a result, the system has almost 200 apps and games you can use.
+Whether you're old, young, an experienced gamer, or completely new to VR, there's a title that you can enjoy — the system has almost 200 apps and games for you to try.
 The untethered nature of the Oculus Quest brings new life to older titles and makes it easy to move around inside games.

 If you're just getting started, Beat Saber is an incredible game that's easy to play but difficult to master.
 It's an excellent title for beginners or hardcore gamers and is made even better by the wireless nature of the Oculus Quest.
 If you get bored with its library of songs, you can sideload your own into the game.

 Credits — The team that worked on this guide

 Sean Endicott has been on the Oculus VR beat since the Gear VR.
 As the platform evolved and more games came out, he ended up spending more and more time inside a headset.
 When he's not within VR, he's hunting for tech news and trying to control his whole house with his smartphone.